ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/06-file-prep-ideal-marc.md

 keypoints:
 - "Use the `Data Setup` panel to load the `counts` and `design` files."
 ---
-## Outline
+# Outline
 1. Description of the `counts.tsv` and the `design.tsv` files
 2. Parsing (= clean-up) of the `counts.txt` and of the `design.tsv` files.
 2. Generation a `DESeqDataSet` data object in the __ideal__ online Shiny application.

+# Introduction to ideal and the input files
+## What is ideal?
+__ideal__ stands for: "Interactive Differential Expression AnaLysis".
+It is a Shiny online application that runs R code without having you to type a single line of code.
+We will use it as it will help us to explore the output of our trimming+alignment+count steps.
+We will need two files for ideal: a `counts.tsv` file and a `design.tsv` file.

-### Description of the counts file
+## Description of the counts file
-The __featureCounts__ program used read alignment and annotation information to compute counting values for each of the annotation gene in the genome.
+The __featureCounts__ program used read alignment and annotation information to compute counting values for each annotated gene.
 That information is stored in the `counts.tsv` file.
 This file is a tabulated file (columns are separated by a tabulation).

 #### Removing the first line